xmhd/xor-overlay/README.md

 * libsecret - Removed hard dependency on gnome-keyring and added USE flag to support multiple providers of FreeDesktop.org libsecret service (e.g. keepassx, gnome-keyring).
 * linux-sources - Added additional kernel sources to satisfy virtual/linux-sources dependency.
 * icecream - up-to-date releases.
+* Clang - some fixes with new CMAKE config options.
+* libcxx - Re-added libcxxrt as an alternative to libcxxabi.
+* polkit - Duktape is now an alternative provider of a JS engine, offering a more lightweight alternative to SpiderMonkey.

 ### TLDR; Changelog for packages not in the main repositories ###